How It Works

 Decide the starting point

-Integration into an existing platform or a tailored deployment.
+Integration into an existing platform, an embedded layer, or a tailored deployment.

 4